20 Travel Movies for Family Movie Night

 In Cuba, Malú is a young girl from a middle-class family raised by a single mother while Jorgito is a young boy from a poor family with a socialist mother and alcoholic father.
 Their parents forbid them to see each other, but they underestimate the children’s bond as together, they travel to the other side of the island to find Malú’s father to get him to help them prevent Malú from moving out of the country.
 Some suggestions of nudity and mild nudity.

 Movies about Travel for Kids & Families

 We hope you have enjoyed this list of travel movies for families.
+Movie nights make a great family tradition to start.
 Perhaps we have inspired you and your kids to embark on a new adventure to discover a different language, culture, or destination!
 Let us know of any other movies about travel for kids that you can recommend, or any other travel movies you have watched lately!
 For more animated options for younger kids, check out our Travel movies for kids post.